-- The Arc of New Jersey is presenting a webinar: Your Right to Appeal a Medicaid Termination on Monday, March 20, 2023 at noon. - ☐ The speakers are Michael Brower, Legal Director, and Kelly McGuire, Staff Attorney, from Disability Rights New Jersey (DRNJ). - ☐ To register, go to: www.mainstreamingmedicalcare.org
+- ☐ The Arc of New Jersey is presenting a webinar on the Medicaid fair hearing process: Monday, March 20, 2023 at noon. - ☐ The webinar speakers will include Michael R. Brower, Legal Director, from Disability Rights New Jersey. - □ Registration information will be distributed in a couple of weeks.